- DTP Success Team

 Minerals are inorganic, naturally occurring substances with definite chemical compositions and crystal structures.

 Rocks are composed of one or more minerals.
+Examples include granite, composed of quartz, feldspar, and mica, and limestone, primarily made up of calcite.

 There are three types of rocks: igneous, sedimentary, and metamorphic.